0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 ```
 You can retrieve your `private key` from the `PrivateIdentityEntity` specified in the code above.
 Keep this private key safe; it will be used in a few other SDK methods as you will see in the following steps.

-**Note**: It is not manadatory to pass the `secret` as the input parameter in the function.
-If you do not pass it, a random `secret`is generated by the system.
+**Note**: It is not mandatory to pass the `secret` as the input parameter in the function.
+If you do not pass it, a random `secret` is generated by the system.

 #### ***3. Get Identifier***

-This retreives the `identifier` by passing the `private key` as the input parameter to the `getIdentifier()` function; please note that the `private key` is generated from `PrivateIdentityEntity` that we generated via `createIdentity()` function in the previous section.
+This retrieves the `identifier` by passing the `private key` as the input parameter to the `getIdentifier()` function; please note that the `private key` is generated from `PrivateIdentityEntity` that we generated via `createIdentity()` function in the previous section.

 ```
 Future<void> getIdentifier() async {